Smokey Mountain Ramblers (1968-1975)

 not sure of the lineup at that time.
 We will try to find out more.

-1974, Pat Ely was enticed away by the Tony Loughman (RIP) of the Top Rank
+1974, Pat Ely was enticed away from the band by Tony Loughman (RIP) of the Top Rank

-Organisation to front a new band, the Storytellers.
-Frank O'Neill, who had previously
+Organisation and was asked to front a new band, the Storytellers.
+Frank O'Neill, who had

 been with Enniskillen's Skyrockets, was drafted in on lead